 - what policies and procedures are needed to protect against and respond to an attack

 - where the highest risk lies, ie. outside contractors, legacy systems, satellite offices, employees, etc.

 If your content is not reaching out to the C-Suite you are missing opportunities.
 A recent LinkedIn study showed that 78% of stakeholders external to the IT department have influence over decisions.
 With this in mind, ContentMX has focused expertise at producing engaging cybersecurity content for organizations that educates and engages with the c-suite.
-We work with cybersecurity companies and those looking to educate top executives on cybersecurity issues to ensure you convey the right messages to the right level audience.
+As a Content Marketing Agency, we work with cybersecurity companies and those looking to educate top executives on cybersecurity issues to ensure you convey the right messages to the right level audience.